 "I had cataract surgery In both eyes and everything excellent and staff and Dr are very good"- V.L. / Google / May 12, 2022

 How Is Refractive Surgery Performed?

 During your consultation at Rothchild Eye Institute, our eye surgeons will conduct corneal mapping to determine the most appropriate refractive surgery approach for your vision needs.
-In general, refractive surgeries are performed on an outpatient basis and are a relatively quick process.
+In general, refractive surgery in Delray Beach, FL is performed on an outpatient basis and are a relatively quick process.
 After placing numbing drops in your eyes, our refractive specialists will use a laser or other state-of-the-art techniques to make small incisions in the cornea and modify its curvature as needed to enhance your vision and your eye's focusing power.
 Once your refractive surgery is complete, post-treatment eye drops may be prescribed and aftercare instructions will be reviewed by our team.
 Recovery times may vary according to the type of procedure performed.

 Shaper, Clearer Vision

 When it comes to your eyesight, visiting an experienced ophthalmologist can offer optimal results for your vision and quality of life.
 The eye surgeons at Rothchild Eye Institute in Delray Beach, FL are exceptionally skilled in refractive surgeries and can help you choose the ideal solution for vision correction.
 Please contact our friendly team today to schedule an appointment or to learn more about the insurance and financing plans we accept.